YSSF8/Xorio-Library/README.md

 myElement.create(() => {
   console.log('Working well!'); // This will print "Works well!" in the console when the element is in the HTML file });

+// This object contains some functions to get random things easier random.number.integer(0, 10); // This line gets a random number between 0 and 10 random.number.float(0, 10); // This also gets a random number between 0 and 10, but this is float random.char(); // This gets a random character from "a-z", "A-Z" random.color.hex(); // This gets a random hex code random.color.rgb(); // This gets a random rgb code random.color.hsl(); // This gets a random hsl code random.bool(); // This gets a random boolean between "false" and "true" random.fromArray([5154, 451, 5151, 51747, 5121, 122]); // This will get a random number from the array inside the "()" random.time() // This will get a random time (hours, minutes, seconds), not the actual time
 ```